Vykstorm/pylib3d-mec-ginac/docs/install.rst

 :libfontconfig1>=2.12.6: Generic font configuration library

+Also the next libraries are needed, but their binary files are distributed within this software.
+You dont need to install any of them.

+:lib_3d_mec_ginac>=1.0.0: This is the C++ framework that this library aims to extend to the Python language.
+:GiNaC: C++ library for symbolic computation

+:ginac>=1.7.7: Framework for symbolic computation implemented in C++

+:cln>=1.3.4: Library for numeric computation also in C++

-Also python version 3.6 or later and pip are required.
+Python version 3.6 or later and pip are required.
 Python 3.6 and 3.7 versions were succesfully tested with this library.

 All of this dependencies can be installed with: